StroboBrain/FDS/Ex07/README.md

 # Excercise Sheet Answers

 ## 1 a)
-The sensitivity of a count query is always 1, because we are comparing datasets, that are different in one entry.
+The sensitivity of a count query is always 1, because we are comparing datasets, that are different in one entry and when there is a counting function, there can be a maximum change of one.

 ## 2 a)
 Yes, the parallel compositions applies because we split the dataset into disjoint chunks.
 Each Person only contributes to one cell in this composed dataset.
 ## 2 b)
 The number of variables in the contingency table does not increase the privacy cost, as long as each individual data appears only in one cell.
-The accuracy decreases, because we noise to each entry.
+But the accuracy decreases, because we add noise to each entry.

 ## 3 a)
 The sensitivity of the scoring function is one, because each person has a maximum of one occupation.